jmprieur/app-provisonning-tool/README.md

-# app-provisonning-tool
+# ms-identity-app
-Tool to create Microsoft identity platform applications in a tenant (AAD or B2C) and update the configuration code of the applications
+Command line tool that creates Microsoft identity platform applications in a tenant (AAD or B2C) and updates the configuration code of you ASP.NET Core applications.

 ## Installing/Uninstalling the tool